 It is a good excuse to travel to Barcelona to see your favourite artist or band.
 At the same time as spending a few days in the vibrant Catalan capital.
 Sant Jordi has to be one of my favourite venues.
 For music events it has a 24,000 capacity and despite the large stadium I always feel safe there.
 (They also have Sports events at the Palau) Here I have seen Adele, Maroon 5 and Madonna.

 From the city centre to the stadium I usually travel by Metro.
 Two lines go to Plaza Espanya L1 and L3.
 Then the walk up through the Fira, exhibition centre and past the stunning National Museum of Art is a lovely route.

-On the way back if you are lucky you even get to see the Magic Fountains show if the timetable fits with your concert.
-As well as taking the underground you can actually drive up to the venue.
+On the way back if you are lucky you may see the Magic Fountains show. (if the timetable fits with your concert).
+You can actually drive up by car to the venue.
 There are several car parks next to the Stadium in the Olympic park.
-I think that when the concert ends you will be stuck in a traffic jam as the car parks empty though.
+Although when the concert ends you will be stuck in a traffic jam as the car parks empty all at the same time.

 Taxis and buses are also other options.

 More handy information: How to get there: Palau Sant Jordi

 When you arrive to the venue you will be asked to show your ticket to get into the main gate.
 Once inside the grounds of Sant Jordi before getting into the arena you will have your bag checked.
 They don´t allow cans or glass bottles at all.
 Any drinks in plastic bottles are Ok if they are small (330ml or 500ml) but they will take the lid off before allowing you inside.

 It tends to be hot inside the stadium, especially in summertime and if you are dancing around.
 Afterwards as the area is higher than the city it is cool.
 Bear this in mind if you are walking back down to the metro afterwards.
 You will need a jacket or jumper.